merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Generating a genome storage

-For this example I downloaded 6 *E. faecalis*, and 5 *E. faecium* genomes to analyze them together with our *E. faecalis* {% include ARTIFACT name="bin" %}.
+For this example I downloaded 6 *E. faecalis*, and 5 *E. faecium* genomes to analyze them together with our *E. faecalis* bin.
 For each of these 11 *external genomes*, I generated anvi'o {% include ARTIFACT name="contigs-db" text="contigs databases" %}.
 You can find all of them in the additional files directory:

 ``` bash
 ls additional-files/pangenomics/external-genomes/*db